Where to Try Vegan German Food in Berlin

 Vamos Veganos

 This fully vegan eatery is known for its superior take on vegan Döner, or Fiöner like they call it here.
-There’s a few variations of döner, but the kind popular in Berlin was invented by a Turkish immigrant in Berlin.
-This version is typically served on toasted bread with sliced roasted meat, a few types of fresh vegetables, herbs, a mix of garlic and spiced yogurt sauce, and sometimes crumbly cheese.
-At Vamos Veganos you can find a vegan version of that, as well as a Dürüm variation which is served in a wrap form instead of bread.
-However, I do recommend just going for the döner version which comes on seriously crispy and tasty sesame bread.
+There’s a few variations of döner, but the kind popular in Berlin was refined by a Turkish immigrant living in Berlin.
+This version is typically served on toasted bread with sliced roasted meat, a few types of fresh vegetables, herbs, a mix of garlic, herb yogurt, and spicy sauce, and sometimes crumbly cheese.
+At Vamos Veganos you can find a vegan take of that, as well as a Dürüm variation which is larger and served in a wrap form instead of bread.
+However, I do recommend just going for the Döner version which comes on seriously crispy and tasty sesame bread.

 Schönfließer Straße 16 | Prenzlauer Berg